Why do we need armed forces? What do they do?

 A. In most cases, initial training takes place at your chosen unit.
 After that, further training and service could be anywhere in the UK, or even abroad.

 Q Supposing there’s a national emergency?

-A. This is the liability to call-out on a Queen’s Order in the event of an emergency that could affect our national security.
+A. This is the liability to call-out on a King’s Order in the event of an emergency that could affect our national security.
 In certain circumstances, the Secretary of State can also authorise call-out for peacekeeping, humanitarian or disaster relief operations, but not for civil disorder in the UK.